 The various approaches that have been studied to date all represent engineering compromises in one form or another.
-In attempting to optimise the instantaneous transfer rate the congestion control algorithm may not be responsive to other concurrent transport sessions along the same path.
-Or in attempting to optimise fairness with other concurrent session the control algorithm may be unresponsive to available network path capacity.
-The control algorithm may be very unresponsive to dynamic changes in the RTT that may occur during the session due to routing changes in the network path.
+In attempting to optimize the instantaneous transfer rate the congestion control algorithm may not be responsive to other concurrent transport sessions along the same path.
+Or in attempting to optimize fairness with other concurrent sessions, the control algorithm may be unresponsive to available network path capacity.
+The control algorithm may be very unresponsive to dynamic changes in the RTT that may occur during the session because of routing changes in the network path.
 Which particular metrics of TCP performance are critical in a heterogeneous networking environment is a topic where we have yet to see a clear consensus emerging from the various research efforts.

-However, there are a few things we have learned about TCP that form part of this consideration of where to take TCP in this very high speed world:
+However, we have learned a few things about TCP that form part of this consideration of where to take TCP in this very-high-speed world:

-- The first lesson is that TCP has been so effective in terms of overall network efficiency and mutual fairness because everyone uses much the same form of TCP, with very similar response characteristics.
-If we all elected to use radically different control functions in each of our TCP implementations then it appears likely that we'd have a poorly performing chaotic network subject to extended conditions of complete overload and inefficient network use. - The second lesson is that a transport protocol does not need to solve media level or application issues.
+• The first lesson is that TCP has been so effective in terms of overall network efficiency and mutual fairness because everyone uses much the same form of TCP, with very similar response characteristics.
+If we all elected to use radically different control functions in each of our TCP implementations then it appears likely that we would have a poorly performing chaotic network subject to extended conditions of complete overload and inefficient network use.

+- The second lesson is that a transport protocol does not need to solve media level or application problems.
 The most general form of transport protocol should not rely on characteristics of specific media, but should use specific responses from the lower layers of the protocol stack in order to function correctly as a transport system. - The third lesson from TCP is that a transport protocol can become remarkably persistent and be used in contexts that were simply not considered in the original protocol design, so any design should be careful to allow generous margins of use conditions. - The final lesson is one of fair robustness under competition.
 Does the protocol negotiate a fair share of the underlying network resource in the face of competing resource claims from concurrent transport flows?

-Of all these lessons, the first appears to be the most valuable and probably the hardest to put into practice.
+Of all these lessons, the first appears to be the most valuable and probably the most difficult to put into practice.
 The Internet works as well as it does today largely because we all use the much same transport control protocol.
-If we want to consider some changes to this control protocol to support higher speed flows over extended latency, then it would be perhaps reasonable to see if there is a single control structure and a single protocol that we can all use.
+If we want to consider some changes to this control protocol to support higher-speed flows over extended latency, then it would be perhaps reasonable to see if there is a single control structure and a single protocol that we can all use.

-So deciding on a single approach for high speed flows in the high speed internet is perhaps the most critical part of this entire agenda of activity.
-Its one thing to have a collection of differently controlled packet flows each operating at megabits per second flow rates on a multi-gigabit network, but its quite a frightening prospect to have all kinds of different forms of flows each operating at gigabits per second on the same multi-gigabit network.
-If we can't make some progress in reaching a common view of a single high speed TCP control algorithm then it may indeed be the case that none of these approaches will operate efficiently in a highly diverse high speed network environment.
-So, most importantly, as we do enter into the next generation of very high speed transport protocols it appears that we all need to go together when we go!
+So deciding on a single approach for high-speed flows in the high-speed Internet is perhaps the most critical part of this entire agenda of activity.
+It is one thing to have a collection of differently controlled packet flows each operating at megabits-per-second flow rates on a multi-gigabit network, but it is quite a frightening prospect to have all kinds of different forms of flows each operating at gigabits per second on the same multigigabit network.
+If we cannot make some progress in reaching a common view of a single high-speed TCP control algorithm then it may indeed be the case that none of these approaches will operate efficiently in a highly diverse high-speed network environment.